lenderpanel

 Recently asked questions about conveyancing in Wigston

-My colleague suggested that if I am purchasing in Wigston I should ask my conveyancer to carry out a Neighbourhood, Planning and Local Amenity Search.
-What does it cover?
+My colleague recommended that if I am buying in Wigston I should carry out a Neighbourhood, Planning and Local Amenity Search.
+Can you explain what the purpose of this search is?

-This is a search is occasionally quoted for as part of the standard Wigston conveyancing searches.
-It is not a small report of about 40 pages, listing and setting out significant information about Wigston around the property and the people living there.
-It incorporates an Aerial Photograph, Planning Applications, Land Use, Mobile Phone Masts, Rights of Way, the Wigston Housing Market, Council Tax Banding, the demographics of People living in the area, the dominant type of Housing, the Average House Prices, Crime details, Local Education with plans and statistics, Local Amenities and other useful data about Wigston.
+This is a search is sometimes quoted for as part of the standard Wigston conveyancing searches.
+It is a large report of more than thirty pages, listing and setting out important information about Wigston around the property and the people living there.
+It includes an Aerial Photograph, Planning Applications, Land Use, Mobile Phone Masts, Rights of Way, the Wigston Housing Market, Council Tax Banding, the demographics of People living in the area, the dominant type of Housing, the Average Property Price, Crime details, Local Education with plans and statistics, Local Amenities and other useful information regarding Wigston.

 Last updated